A-Z SEO Glossary

 Web 2.0 – Web 2.0 are the profiles built on free sub-domains with a bunch of quality blog posts.

 White Hat SEO – White Hat SEO is the complete opposite of Black Hat SEO.
 It means the ethical practice of SEO guidelines.
 In this method, the website owner follows all the guidelines of the search engine and does not try to manipulate the search results.
-Google also help such pages to rank better in the SERPs.
+Google also helps such pages to rank better in the SERPs.

 Website Speed – Website load speed refers to how quickly a webpage loads for users.
 In 2010 Google announced that website load speed is now an official ranking factor.